-The Guidelines set out how the Australian Energy Market Operator (AEMO) implements the reliability standard, and the approach and assumptions AEMO uses to implement the reliability standard in relation to:
+The Guidelines set out how the Australian Energy Market Operator (AEMO) implements the reliability standard and the interim reliability measure, and the approach and assumptions AEMO uses to implement the reliability standard in relation to:

 - Demand for electricity.

 - Reliability of existing and future generation.

 - Intermittent generation.

 - Energy constraints.

 - The treatment of extreme weather events.

 - Network constraints.

 - Factors considered in determining whether additional Energy Adequacy Assessment Projection (EAAP) reporting is required.